 Janine Young has since become synonymous with the method on YouTube, and in North America, through her channel AYoungMum.

 In August 2016, Janine was one of 60 attendees at the New York KonMari Consulting Seminar, the first of its kind outside of Japan.
-Since then she has undergone detailed training with Kondo’s team and is awaiting certification.
+Since then she has undergone detailed training with Kondo’s team and is a Certified consultant.

 “A Smooth Transition.”

 Thank you profoundly for making the experience of down-sizing our home from chaotic to a smooth transition.
 You were patient, thorough and offered great insight into many of the categories when we felt frustrated.